-Updates and Resources Regarding COVID-19 — Please check each section as new posts are added at least every other day.
+Updates and Resources Regarding COVID-19 — Please check each section as new posts are added as they become available.
 Thank you.

 From the National UCC

 You should be able to go there Monday through Friday to get updates.